Top video collaboration tools: Conferencing software platform for a modern workplace

 What’s more, is that teams can pursue their project workflows without being tied to a physical meeting space.
-They can simply select a video conferencing platform and get started.
+They can simply select a video conferencing and collaboration platform and get started.
 Meeting hosts can easily set up new meetings, and participants only need to follow a link to open the video meeting room.

 With today’s conferencing tools there’s no complicated setup or installation process of any kind anymore―regardless of team size.
 As long as everyone uses the same software or accesses the same service on their browser, participants can sign in once and take part in the conference on their phone, tablet, or computer.
 There’s no such thing as long downloads, installations, or login steps anymore.

 Once in the meeting room, team members can continue their discussions about project details just as they would in the office thanks to audio conferencing or video conferencing.
 Sound and visual quality are so good now, even on free plans, that it feels as though everyone’s in the room with you.
 There’s relatively no lag, choppy sound effects, or echoing these days.